szymonlopaciuk/szymonlopaciuk.github.io/index.md

 permalink: /index.html
 ---

 I am a technology enthusiast and a computer science student at Loughborough University, UK.
-Currently I am working as a technical student at [CERN](https://phonebook.cern.ch/phonebook/#personDetails/?id=822724) in Switzerland on [INSPIRE](https://inspirehep.net).
+Currently I am working on [INSPIRE](https://inspirehep.net) as a technical student at [CERN](https://phonebook.cern.ch/phonebook/#personDetails/?id=822724) in Switzerland.

 My interests include software development and natural language processing.
 Have a look at my [portfolio](/portfolio.html) or [GitHub](https://github.com/szymonlopaciuk) to see some of my past projects, and if you would like to know more about me, [this is my LinkedIn profile](https://www.linkedin.com/in/szymonlopaciuk/).